gyoridavid/ai_agents_az/episode_36/README.md

-# Episode 36: Viral bodycam footage creator with Suno 2
+# Episode 36: Viral bodycam footage creator with Sora 2

 Viral bodycam videos have been around for a while, but Sora 2 took them to a whole new level.
 Want to get in on the action?
 Create your own AI bodycam shorts — shaky cam and all — with this easy n8n workflow.